Skip to content

 Luna Scripts

 Lunascope can execute Luna scripts to automate processing.
-These docks are hidden by default, but can be raised by either the View menu, or Ctrl/Cmd-8 (console dock) and Ctrl/Cmd-9 (output dock).
+The console and output docks are hidden by default, but can be opened from the View menu or with Ctrl/Cmd-8 and Ctrl/Cmd-9.

-To apply the HEADERS and STATS command, i.e. similar to running
+To apply HEADERS and STATS, similar to running

 luna s.lst 1 -o out.db -s ' HEADERS & STATS sig=C3,C4 '